markjoshwel/sidestepper/README.md

 ```

 it'll find for a `.git` directory in the current or parent directories, if you
-want to use this not in the context i usually use this for, pass in
+want to use this not in the context i usually use this for (which is for git
-`--search-here` to treat the current working directory as the 'repository root'
+repositories), pass in `--search-here` to treat the current working directory
+as the 'repository root'

 it'll then make a `.sotaignore` file that i use in my other tooling scripts,
 but if you want it to output external-tool-friendly output to stdout, pass in